bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## EPUB-Checker

 This is a great app that checks epub according to EPUB 3 specs, and lets you know if it's valid or has issues.
-Click here for setup...
+Download here <https://www.pagina.gmbh/produkte/epub-checker/#c776> Click here for setup...

 <hr />